Irratzo/Containers/content/mpi_contain.rst

 If your local system has both MPI and Singularity installed and has multiple cores, you can run this test on that system.
 Alternatively you can run on a cluster.
 Note that you may need to submit this command via a job submission script submitted to a job scheduler if you're running on a cluster.
-If you're attending a taught version of this course, some information will be provided below in relation to the cluster that you've been provided with access to.

 .. exercise:: Undertake a parallel run of the ``osu_latency`` benchmark (general example)